zmkfirmware/zmk/docs/docs/features/boot-magic-combo.md

 ---
-title: Boot Magic Key
+title: Boot Magic Combo
-sidebar_label: Boot Magic Key
+sidebar_label: Boot Magic Combo
 ---

-A boot magic key performs one or more actions if a specific key is held while powering on the keyboard.
+A boot magic combo performs one or more actions if a combination of keys is held while powering on the keyboard.
 This is useful for recovering a keyboard which doesn't have a physical reset button.
 It also works on the peripheral side of a split keyboard, even when it isn't connected to the central side.

 ## Magic Keys

-To define a boot magic key on a new board or shield, add a `zmk,boot-magic-key` node to your board's `.dts` file or shield's `.overlay` file and select which key will trigger it with the `key-position` property.
+To define a boot magic combo on a new board or shield, add a `zmk,boot-magic-combo` node to your board's `.dts` file or shield's `.overlay` file and select which keys will trigger it with the `combo-positions` property.
+All keys in the combo must be held simultaneously to trigger the action.

 You can also enable the feature for any keyboard by adding it to your `.keymap` file.